rmaskey1/Stock-Engine-Onymos/java/StockEngine/README.md

 ## Requirements

 - Java Development Kit (JDK) 8 or higher
-- JUnit 4 or 5 (Ensure your classpath includes JUnit libraries)
+- JUnit 4 (Ensure your classpath includes JUnit libraries)

 ## How to Run